Calm Isn't a Mood. It's a Practice

 The meditation app promised instant calm.
 Twenty minutes of guided breathing would transform my relationship with stress, the description said.
 So I downloaded three apps and set my alarm earlier.

 The result?
-Anxiety about failing at the thing that was supposed to fix anxiety.
+Stress about failing at the thing that was supposed to fix stress.

 That's when something counterintuitive emerged about calm.
 Everything we've been taught about finding it might be backwards.

-The Mindful Paradox: Why Trying to Be Calm Makes You More Stressed
+The Mindful Paradox: Why Trying to Be Calm May Make You More Stressed

 Here's what nobody tells you about mindfulness: the harder you chase calm, the more elusive it becomes.
 Like trying to fall asleep by commanding yourself to sleep.
 The effort itself becomes the obstacle.